 - The insurance carrier

-- The type of plan you choose, such as a preferred provider organization (PPO) or health maintenance organization (HMO)
+- The plan type, such as a preferred provider organization (PPO) or health maintenance organization (HMO)

-- The network of providers in a plan
+- The network of providers in the plan

-- Plan features such as deductibles, copays, out-of-pocket maximums
+- Plan features such as annual deductibles, copayments, out-of-pocket maximums

 - Your location

-- Your contribution amount (you can move more of the cost burden onto your employees)
+- The employer contribution amount (you can move more of the cost burden onto your employees)

-- The demographics of your employees or your plan rates for the “risk pool” at your company
+- The demographics of your employees or your plan health insurance rates for the “risk pool” at your company

-- For example, older workforces tend to have higher healthcare costs, which might increase your rates
+- For example, older workforces may have health conditions that result in higher medical costs, which might increase your rates

 The qualified small employer HRA (QSEHRA) and the individual coverage HRA (ICHRA) are two types of HRAs that work well for budget-conscious and time-strapped employers.
 The Affordable Care Act (ACA) created the QSEHRA specifically for small businesses with fewer than 50 full-time equivalent employees (FTEs).
 ICHRAs are similar to QSEHRAs, but they’re for employers of any size.